shahroudy/advent_of_code/python/aoc2023/README.md

 **So, I think this can be a clue for other puzzles: whenever dynamic programming sounds like a possible solution, try to use a recursive function with `@cache` and see if it works!**

-[TODO] I need to refine my implementation and clean it up later.

 ## Day 13: [Point of Incidence](https://adventofcode.com/2023/day/13)
 A rather easy puzzle.\
 The only trick is to do the looping correctly.